 - Intellectual Asset Management Patent 1000 ranking as one of the world’s leading patent practitioners

 - Corporate Counsel listed win for Hitachi against MIT and Magsil as one of its Top 10 wins of the year

 - The Legal 500

 Mr. Lumish has represented numerous industry-leading companies, including:

 - Life Technologies

 - Western Digital

-- Trial counsel for Microsoft which obtained a complete defense jury verdict in the Eastern District of Texas against Acacia which sought hundreds of millions of dollars in damages.*
+- Microsoft, obtaining a complete defense jury verdict against Acacia, which had sought hundreds of millions of dollars in damages.*